Shubhankerism/InOut/README.md

 - To check-out, the visitor has to provide its email ID with which he/she had checked-in initially.
 - Input validation done again using `validator`.
 - If no active visitor exists with provided email ID then an alert prompts.
+- Current Visitors list (those who haven't checked-out yet) can be seen by hitting the current visitors option on the navbar.
+- Past Visitors list (those who have checked-out) can be seen by hitting the past visitors option on the navbar.

 ## APIs